 The arrival of the Ranger paddle really does confirm popularity Pickleball and proves that the sport is not “just for retirees” but is a vibrant and growing sport for all age groups.

-(Just to clarify, Selkirk Sport does produce the “200P Mini Children’s paddle but this is a miniature toy paddle rather than a actual full size paddle that juniors could learn to play pickleball with).
+(Just to clarify, Selkirk Sport does produce the “200P Mini Children’s paddle but this is a miniature toy paddle rather than an actual full-size paddle that juniors could learn to play pickleball with).

 Gamma Neutron 2.0 Pickleball Paddle